muratk5n/thirdwave/en/README.md

 ---

-Admin is getting rid of Luigi..
+Admin is getting rid of Luigi..?
 That is good news.
-Probably will go down history as the person who started covid.
+Probably will go down history as the man who started covid.

+---

+That's some repugnant shit..
+This tech is inferior in more ways than one.

+"That's because the lithium salts in the battery are self-oxidizing, which means that they can't be "starved out" like a traditional fire."

 ---